Dunlop

 Dunlop has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely to affect the region.
-Key projects are Kestral Rise - Macnamara, Macnamara Residential Estate, Ginninderry Estate - Stages 4-7 (Strathnairn & future Macnamara), and Wallaroo Solar Farm.
-Relevant details are listed below.
+AreaSearch has identified three projects that could impact the area: Kestral Rise - Macnamara, Macnamara Residential Estate, Ginninderry Estate - Strathnairn & Macnamara (Stages 1-7+), and Wallaroo Solar Farm.
+These are key projects to consider for assessing the area's performance.

 Professional plan users can use the search below to filter and access additional projects.